Sales Tax Relief Is Available for Sevier County Residents

 What are the steps for claiming a refund of sales tax?

-- Gather a copy of your FEMA decision letter and all of your receipts and invoices showing payment of Tennessee sales tax on eligible items.
+- Gather a copy of your FEMA decision letter if the claim is for your primary residence, or the fire department report or insurance claim if the claim is for a secondary residence, and all of your receipts and invoices showing payment of Tennessee sales tax on eligible items.
 Include contractor invoices, if applicable, and any other payment documents if store receipts are not available.

-- File your claim for refund online using the Department’s new tax filing website, called Tennessee Taxpayer Access Point (TNTAP).
+- File your Sevier County Wildfire Disaster Claim for Refund using the Department’s new tax filing website, called Tennessee Taxpayer Access Point (TNTAP).
 Submitting your claim using our new website will allow for faster processing.

-- However, if you do not want to use the Department’s website, you can also mail the completed Natural Disaster Claim for Refund and a copy of your FEMA decision letter stating that you received disaster assistance (you should retain your original letter) to:
+- However, if you do not want to use the Department’s website, you can also mail the completed Sevier County Wildfire Natural Disaster Claim for Refund of Sales Tax form and a copy of your FEMA decision letter for a primary residence (or a copy of a fire department report, insurance adjuster's report or other documentation to verify the secondary residence was damaged or destroyed during the wildfires) to:

 ATTN: Natural Disaster Refund Claim